NattapongSiri/echarts-react-wrapper/README.md

 This usage style may be much more efficient if it involve constructing large and complex data or dataset for chart.

 ## Breaking change
+### 0.2 to 0.3
+- Upgrade React version to 18 and 19.
+It is no longer support React 17.
 ### 0.1.x to 0.2
 - Rename eventHandlers to eventsHandler